 Magnetic attraction and repulsion

 Like (identical) poles of magnets repel one another whilst unlike (opposite) poles attract.
-This means that two N poles or two S poles will push away from each other while a N pole and a S pole will be drawn towards each other.
+This means that two N poles or two S poles will push away from each other while a North pole and a South pole will be drawn towards each other.

 Do you think the following magnets will repel or be attracted to each other?